Julynx/dbloat/README.md

 <br>

 ## Advanced Features
 This script comes with options to remove MIUI Bloatware, Google Bloatware and more.
-The included files are mostly suited for debloating a Xiaomi phone, but you can add packages easily to the debloat lists or create a new one for your phone model.
+The included files are mostly suited for debloating a Xiaomi phone, but you can easily add packages to the debloat lists or create a new one for your phone model.

-If you want to add packages to debloat, write the name of each package line by line in a ```.txt``` file inside the ```dbloat``` directory and it will show up as an option the next time you execute the ```dbloat.py``` script.
+If you want to add packages to debloat, write the name of each package line by line in a ```.txt``` file inside the ```dbloat``` directory and it will show up as an option the next time you run the ```dbloat.py``` script.

-You can search for packages considered 'bloatware' for your smartphone model in the XDA forums and in other parts of the internet but experiment with care!
+You can search for packages considered 'bloatware' for your smartphone model in the [XDA forums](https://www.xda-developers.com/).